 9 Terms You See on Sunscreen Bottles, Defined

 UVA radiation is one type of light that causes skin aging and skin cancer.
-According to Adam Friedman, Associate Professor of Dermatology at the GW School of Medicine and Health Sciences, UVA light "does not burn, but is sneaky and penetrates deeper than UVB, accelerating the aging of your skin and causing skin cancer."
+According to Adam Friedman, the chair of the Department of Dermatology at the GW School of Medicine and Health Sciences, UVA light “does not burn, but is sneaky and penetrates deeper than UVB, accelerating the aging of your skin and causing skin cancer.”
 UVA rays also contribute the most to our UV exposure.

 UVB light causes sunburns and is more intense than UVA.
 These rays contribute less to our overall UV exposure than UVA rays do, but have serious, immediate effects on the topmost layers of skin.

 The term broad spectrum means that the sunscreen protects against both UVA and UVB light—all sunscreens block UVB (temporarily), but some let UVA slip through.
 It’s one of the most important markers to look for because both types of light can cause skin cancer.